lukegriffith/hugo_site/content/about/_index.md

 ## University

-### Computing BSc @ Birckbeck
+### Computing BSc @ Birkbeck

-Expected graduation is 2020, the course has helped me understand a lot of the history and fundementals of computing technologies, but has also given me a broader understanding of the industry.
-My time at Birckbeck so far has taught me to be a better developer, understanding more of the terminology and concepts that underpin the technology I use on a daily basis.
+Expected graduation is 2020, the course has helped me understand a lot of the history and fundamentals of computing technologies, but has also given me a broader understanding of the industry.
+My time at Birkbeck so far has taught me to be a better developer, understanding more of the terminology and concepts that underpin the technology I use on a daily basis.

 Here is a subset of the modules I've found most interesting: